Skip Menu

 • A soil sensor adjusting cycles for optimal cleaning and the most favorable energy and water use by judging how dirty dishes are

-You can save even more on utility costs by choosing a dishwasher with it’s own heating element.
+You can save even more on utility costs by choosing a dishwasher with its own heating element.
 Almost all new dishwashers have such built-in booster heaters, which can raise the temperature of the water used in the machine to 140º F—or higher—for effective cleaning.
 This means you can lower your household water heater thermostat to an energy-saving 120º F—a temperature adequate for the needs of most families.

 Tips for Purchasing a New Dishwasher